paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Nov 10, 2025 - Quieting the voice
+Carl Jung believed art is a dialogue between the conscious ego and the unconscious self.
+The ego seeks ownership and control of the product while they are also channeling unconscious material into form.
+This sounds like a bunch of psycho-babble until you experience it.
+My entire art-making effort is listening to my ego compliment me on various decisions, or bringing faded memories of the past to steer me in a compliment only direction.
+Meanwhile I'm coming up with ideas on how to resolve visual problems to make the picture work, which is not my ego at all, and could possibly end up as a failure (to my ego).
+There is a noisy back-and-forth conversation going on throughout the process, until ...
+I reach "flow state".
+In this state, I'm just making, creating, solving problems, switching areas of focus, improving them, taking them down when they don't work.
+When not in flow state, there is a constant barrage of ego-based criticism and compliments that threaten to stop the entire process completely.
+Its fascinating to experience it and understand it.

 ## Nov 9, 2025 - Dive in
 Creating a 4 of 4 sketch for the Tower View.
 Process is different, but maybe it won't change drastically.